"4 To Finish" Guarantee Program

 - Remain in good academic standing at the University and make sufficient academic progress toward degree completion.
 For most students, sufficient academic progress includes the completion of at least 31 credits and 25% of all degree requirements each year*.
 Any variation from this standard should be addressed in the approved academic plan. *double majors may have a higher unit requirement

-- Meet with Academic Services as indicated below:
+- Meet with the Center for Student Success as indicated below:

-- Sophomore and Junior Years: As needed if requested by the Student Success Counselor in response to submitted plan.
+- Sophomore and Junior Years: As needed if requested by your Academic Advisor in response to submitted plan.

-- Senior Year: Individual Senior Degree Audit Meeting with a Student Success Counselor
+- Senior Year: Individual Senior Degree Audit Meeting with your Academic Advisor

 - Make timely annual application for all necessary financial assistance and maintain current payment status with their student account to avoid financial holds barring registration.